R10.0 Release Notes

 • Limitation: The refresh token does not work.

 Workaround: If the token expires, manually replace the ID token.
-For more information, see how to retrieve a token using the browser at Configure Kubernetes Client Access.
+For more information, see, Configure Kubernetes Client Access.

 • Limitation: TLS error logs are reported in the oidc-dex container on subclouds.
 These logs should not have any system impact.